Are you thinking about buying a new pickup truck?

 We've got all the info on the best pickups set to go on sale in the UK soon.
-Let's have a look at the latest future pickups heading our way in 2021 and 2022, and look back at the best pickups of 2020 that are still taking the pickup truck market by storm.
-With the best pickups offering a tough, robust ride, immense horsepower, and solid towing and off-road capabilities, they are perfect for work.
-But the sleek interior and smooth yet strong design cater for personal use, with double cab options (like the Nissan Navara Double Cab TT Tekna deal, or Ford Ranger Double Cab Wildtrak lease option) leaving room for the family and leisure too.
-Read on for the best pickups coming your way...
+Let's have a look at the latest future pickups heading our way in 2021 and 2022 and look back at the best pickups of 2020 that are still taking the pickup truck market by storm.
+They are perfect for work with the best pickups offering a formidable, robust ride, immense horsepower, and solid towing and off-road capabilities.
+But the sleek interior and smooth yet rugged design cater for personal use.
+With double cab options (like the Nissan Navara Double Cab TT Tekna deal or Ford Ranger Double Cab Wildtrak lease option), leaving room for the family and leisure.
+Read on for the best pickups coming your way.

 What new pickups are coming soon?

 The biggest new pickup story at the moment is, without a doubt, the updated 2020 Toyota Hilux, which arrived in the UK late last year in 2020.
 Toyota has given its popular Hilux pickup a makeover making it one of its best pickups yet.
 The Hilux 2020 update saw a new design and revision of the chassis.
 It also promises a much more powerful 2.8-litre turbodiesel engine, which is a bit surprising with every other pickup downsizing its engine range.
 The new Hilux has by far the most considerable motor of any pickup sold here, which should be well-received by operators and lifestyle buyers alike.
 A range-topping Invincible X model has also been added with various styling upgrades, inside and out, over the standard model.
 Prices for the Toyota Hilux Invincible X Double Cab reach up to £40,475, with the standard model starting from £26,895.
 This cost isn't necessarily manageable upfront, so check out our latest Hilux pickup deals and the best pickup lease for finance options on this sought-after range.